What Is the Science of Reading? A Parent's Guide

 The Simple View of Reading and Scarborough's Rope

-Two frameworks from the Science of Reading are particularly helpful for parents trying to understand what their children need.
-The first is the Simple View of Reading, proposed by Gough and Tunmer in 1986.
-It states that reading comprehension is the product of two components: decoding and language comprehension.
-Decoding is the ability to translate printed text into spoken language.
-Language comprehension is the ability to understand that spoken language.
-If either component is weak, reading comprehension suffers.
-A child who can sound out every word but does not understand what the words mean will not comprehend the text.
-Equally, a child with a rich vocabulary and strong listening comprehension will still struggle if they cannot decode the words on the page.
-The second framework is Scarborough's Reading Rope, which illustrates how multiple strands of skill weave together into fluent reading.
-The upper strands, including background knowledge, vocabulary, and verbal reasoning, relate to language comprehension.
-The lower strands, including phonological awareness, decoding, and sight recognition, relate to word recognition.
-As children develop, these strands become increasingly intertwined.
-Early instruction needs to build both sets of strands deliberately.
-This is why the best reading programs combine systematic phonics with rich vocabulary development, read-alouds, and discussion, rather than relying on one approach alone.
+Two frameworks from the research help parents see what kids need.
+The first is the Simple View of Reading (Gough and Tunmer, 1986).
+It says reading comprehension equals decoding times language comprehension.
+Decoding turns print into spoken words.
+Language comprehension is understanding spoken words.
+If either side is weak, comprehension falls apart.
+A child who sounds out every word but does not know what they mean cannot understand the text.
+A child with a big vocabulary who cannot decode is just as stuck.
+The second is Scarborough's Reading Rope, which shows how skills braid together into fluent reading.
+The upper strands - background knowledge, vocabulary, verbal reasoning - feed language comprehension.
+The lower strands - phonological awareness, decoding, sight recognition - feed word recognition.
+As kids grow, the strands twist tighter.
+Good instruction builds both sides on purpose.
+That is why the best programs pair systematic phonics with read-alouds, vocabulary, and conversation - not one or the other.

 What to Look for in Your Child's School